dallasfoley/Tic-Tac-Toe/README.md

 To run this project locally, you'll need to have Node.js installed on your computer.
 After cloning or downloading the project, navigate to the project directory and install the necessary dependencies:

 ## bash
-Copy code
-cd path-to-your-project
+cd path-to-your-project<br />
-npm install
+npm install<br />
 ## Usage
-After installing the dependencies, you can start the application by running:
+After installing the dependencies, you can start the application by running:<br />

-bash
-Copy code
+bash<br />

-npm start
+npm start<br />
 This will start the React development server and open the game in your default web browser.
-The game will be available at http://localhost:3000.
+The game will be available at http://

 ## How to Play
-The game board consists of a 3x3 grid.
+The game board consists of a 3x3 grid.<br />
-Players take turns clicking on a square to place their X or O mark.
+Players take turns clicking on a square to place their X or O mark.<br />
-The first player to get three of their marks in a row (up, down, across, or diagonally) is the winner.
+The first player to get three of their marks in a row (up, down, across, or diagonally) is the winner.<br />
-If all nine squares are filled and no player has three marks in a row, the game is declared a tie.
+If all nine squares are filled and no player has three marks in a row, the game is declared a tie.<br />
-You can restart the game at any time by clicking the "Reset" button.
+You can restart the game at any time by clicking the "Reset" button.<br />
 ## Components
 The game consists of three main components: